addisonbohannon/alm/README.md

 ## Installation

 In order to use the software, you clone the repository and install the package in an appropriate environment.
+Here, we are installing the package with [Anaconda](https://www.anaconda.com/) on Linux in a directory `my_workspace`.

 ```
 cd my_workspace
 git clone https://gitlab.sitcore.net/addison.bohannon/almm.git
-conda new -n almm python=3.7 scipy numpy matplotlib
+conda create -n almm python=3.7 scipy numpy matplotlib
 source activate almm
 pip install --upgrade setuptools
 pip install cvxpy